If you have reached here then you want to know how to set up a marine aquarium.

 Now you have a guide and have started a marine aquarium of your own, looking at your aquarium regularly will help in identifying any open issues in the running.

-It is that time in the hobby where you relax, sit back and see the amazing colors in the tank and wonder.
+It is that time in the hobby when you relax, sit back and see the amazing colours in the tank and wonder.